TUFF STONE TOWNS

 Just outside Etchmiadzin, we’ll also have the chance to see traditional villages inhabited by the secretive Yazidis, a strictly endogamous ethnoreligious group sadly known for the persecutions they recently endured in Syria and Iraq.

-Drawing a semi-circle along the barren and desolate western side of the Aragats Massif, we'll then head for the northern city of Gyumri, formerly known as Leninakan, with en-route stops in the Soviet towns of Metsamor, infamously known for its massive nuclear power plant, Armavir, home to the stately Sardarapat Memorial, and Maralik, former mining town harbouring a lively Soviet-era House of Culture.
+Drawing a semi-circle along the barren and desolate western side of the Aragats Massif, we'll then head for the northern city of Gyumri, formerly known as Leninakan, with en-route stops in the Soviet towns of Metsamor, infamously known for its massive nuclear power plant, Armavir, home to the stately Sardarapat Memorial, and Maralik, former mining town harbouring a lively Soviet-era mshakuyti tun (House of Culture).

 Overnight in Gyumri.

-Bespoke Experiences • Full Soviet cultural immersion in an archetypical USSR-era House of Culture in Maralik and traditional Armenian dinner in an authentic farmers’ house near Alaverdi.
+Full Soviet cultural immersion in an archetypical USSR-era mshakuyti tun (House of Culture), traditional Armenian dinner in an authentic farmers’ house, and afternoon tea with the Russian Molokans.

 In the morning we’ll pay a mandatory visit to the mesmerising Iron Fountain in the outskirt of Gyumri and then set off for a journey across the green Armenian highlands, heading for the quintessentially Soviet mining town of Alaverdi, close to the border with neighbouring Georgia.